-Every individual dwelling in new housing developments should have a connection installed capable of supplying broadband operation at download speeds of at least 30 megabit and upload speeds of at least 10 megabit (as at the date of publication) or better to reflect higher minimum speeds that may be recommended through the lifetime of the Plan.
-New developments of more than 3 properties must guarantee that the additional new connections will not negatively impact existing users.
+Every individual dwelling in new housing developments should have a connection installed capable of supplying broadband operation at download speeds of at least 30 megabit (or equivalent extant minimum standard) and upload speeds of at least 10 megabit (or equivalent extant minimum standard) or better to reflect higher minimum speeds that may be recommended through the lifetime of the Plan.
+Connections for new developments of more than three properties, should aim to not impact unduly on existing users.